selenasun1618/Model-Generalization-Under-Distribution-Shift/README.md

 # Model Generalization Under Distribution Shift

-Spring 2022 CS168 Final Project: An Empirical Study of Model Generalization Under Distribution Shift.
+A project investigating continuous training techniques for maintaining model generalizability.
+Project was for the Spring 2022 CS168 course at Stanford.

 Grade: 98%.